 - A list of the applicant's current board of directors (nonprofit organizations)

 - Applicant's Internal Revenue Service determination letter of tax-exempt status.
 If tax-exempt status has not been fully approved by the IRS, please provide evidence of filing for certification and letter of opinion from an attorney concerning the applicant's tax status (nonprofit organizations)<

 - Resume of consultant for project (if the consultant has been chosen)

 - Letter of consent from property owner (if applicant does not own property)

 - Completed National Trust online application, which includes a budget section that outlines proposed expenses and revenue for the project

+The application will become available 6-8 weeks ahead of the deadline.
 Fill out an application for the Louis J. Appell, Jr., Preservation Fund for Central Pennsylvania here.
 (Please note: you will be taken to our grants application system where you will need to create a user profile for your organization.
 This is a separate login than your National Trust login.)
 If you have questions please email us.